cranci1/AnimeGen/README.md

 ## Compatibility

 AnimeGen is designed to seamlessly operate on any iOS/iPadOS device with a minimum operating system version of **_iOS 13_** or above.
-It also extends its compatibility to macOS, catering to both Intel-based and Silicon-based Mac systems running **_macOS 10.15_** or later.

 ## Download

 Here, you can access the iPA file for installation via TrollStore, AltStore, or Sideloadly.
 Alternatively, if your device is jailbroken, you can opt to install the .deb file.